This post may contain affiliate links. Please see our disclosure policy.

 - Preheat the oven to 400°F and butter a 2-quart baking dish.

-- Peel and pit the peaches (see notes above) and slice them into thin wedges.
-Toss with the sugar and lemon juice and arrange them in an even layer in the prepared baking dish.
-Set aside while you prepare the biscuit dough.
+- Peel and pit the peaches and slice them into thin wedges.
+Toss with the lemon juice and sugar (sugar amount adjustable) and arrange them in an even layer in the prepared baking dish.
+Set aside while you prepare the biscuit topping.

 - Add the flour, sugar, baking powder, baking soda and salt to a mixing bowl and combine thoroughly.